solana-foundation/solana-improvement-documents/proposals/0173-sbpf-instruction-encoding-improvements.md

 This is makes the instruction decoder more complex because it is the only case in which a register is encoded in the immediate field, for no reason.

+With all of the above changes and the ones defined in SIMD-0174, the memory related instructions can be moved into the ALU instruction classes.
+Doing so would free up 8 instruction classes completely, giving us back three bits of instruction encoding.

 ## Alternatives Considered

 None.